ucfcbb/RaPID2/README.md

 # RaPID2
+## About This Project

+RaPID2 is part of an academic research project.
+While it has been extensively tested and delivers strong performance in practice, users should be aware that the software may contain bugs or incomplete features.
+Feedback and contributions are welcome.
 **RaPID2** is a high-performance IBD detection tool based on the **Positional Burrows-Wheeler Transform (PBWT)**.
 It is designed to efficiently detect shared genomic segments in large-scale datasets and supports both high-throughput computing and stable deployment environments.

+## Introduction
 This work builds on the original [RaPID](https://github.com/ZhiGroup/RaPID)[1] and uses the [HP-PBWT engine](https://github.com/ucfcbb/HP-PBWT)[2] at its core .
 RaPID2 retains the core algorithmic strengths of its predecessor while significantly improving performance, flexibility, and scalability.